 I had no idea if someone had written something like this before.
 A few people had written short pieces about small parts of the story.
 But I hadn’t read anything specifically about dynasties.
 Only really close to the end of writing did I find out that Robert Kanigel had written an entire book that was basically about a dynasty.
-He’d look at these guys at MIT who had founded the field of drug metabolism.
+He’d looked at these guys at MIT who had founded the field of drug metabolism.

 I spoke to Robert, and that was really useful.
 The MIT dynasty that he looked at was very different than the Paine one.
 The MIT experience was quite similar to my experience in academia, which was quite competitive.
 The mentors would make their students do their own projects, and they would tell the students what to do.
 Which provided a really nice contrast with what Paine did, which was to send them off to different parts of this rocky island and look at nature and come up with their own ideas.
 He was supportive and didn’t make students compete with each other, and he even kept his name off of papers where he didn’t think he contributed significantly to the work.
 Talking to Kanigel to get this picture of this very different dynasty was a nice way to end the piece—by saying that Paine shows the opposite approach can work.

 The idea of a dynasty can seem kind of abstract to people who aren’t scientists.
 But you had this island where Paine worked for decades, this physical place, to anchor your story to.
 Did you think about that?
 Did you consciously deploy it?